StarlangSoftware/TurkishMorphologicalDisambiguation-Py/README.md

         morphologicalDisambiguator = RootFirstDisambiguation()

-* Using `LongestRootFirstDisambiguation`, the one that chooses the root that is the most frequently used amongst the given analyses
+* Using `RootWordStatisticsDisambiguation`, the one that chooses the root that is the most frequently used amongst the given analyses

+        morphologicalDisambiguator = RootWordStatisticsDisambiguation()

+* Using `LongestRootFirstDisambiguation`, the one that chooses the longest root among the given roots

         morphologicalDisambiguator = LongestRootFirstDisambiguation()

 * Using `HmmDisambiguation`, the one that chooses using an Hmm-based algorithm